Arnav2323/AppProgCoursework-main/PrototypedVirtualPet/Readme.md

 ## Workshop
 I plan to add a workshop where people can create and upload their own pets and animations, making the game much more customisable.
 Users will also be able to download other players' creations.

+# Reflection
+Overall I am satisfied with my project, and I have met all the base requirements and even added some extra features.
+Upon reflection, I should have spent more time on this project as I could have created the leaderboard and workshop system, which would have made my program better.
+Throughout this project, I struggled with CSS despite that I managed to get a nice-looking simple website layout; however, it could have been better if I could do it from scratch with the knowledge I gained.
+My main strength throughout this project was Javascript.
+I felt comfortable coding the backend systems, such as the console and the pet animation system.

 # References
 [MDN](https://developer.mozilla.org/en-US/)